 - Southbound Interstate 65 Exit 0 Closed: To access park, take Exit 1, Stansifer Avenue.
 Turn right at the traffic signal.
 At the stop, turn left onto Clark Boulevard.
 Turn right on Sherwood Avenue across from Colgate Park.
 At the second stop, turn right onto Winbourne Avenue and go over the levee.
 Watch for pedestrian and bicycle traffic on the Ohio River Greenway.
 Take sharp right turn at the yield sign onto Riverside Drive to the Interpretive Center.

 Falls of the Ohio Events

 Located on the banks of the Ohio River at 201 West Riverside Drive, Clarksville, Indiana (I-65 exit 0), is the Falls of the Ohio State Park.
 The 386-million-year-old fossil beds are among the largest exposed Devonian fossil beds in the world.
-The park features a spectacular interpretive center overlooking the fossil beds that is currently closed for installation of completely new exhibits.
-The center will reopen in early January 2016.
+The park features a spectacular interpretive center overlooking the fossil beds.
+New interactive, immersive exhibits can be seen.